 The student should understand how fundamental knowledge of physics can be used to describe the world we live in and to develop our technological society.

 LECTURES where central concepts, theories and examples are covered.

-CALCULATION LECTURS where advanced problems are discussed and solved.
+PROBLEM SOLVING LECTURES where key problems are discussed and solved.

 SELF-ORGANISED COLLOQUIA AND INDEPENDENT STUDIES where students work independently, read and discuss theory, calculate and discuss exercises and solve modelling exercises.

 Web page with course information, message service and learning resources.
-By appointment, the student will be able to meet the lecturer and the assistant teachers outside the structured teaching time.
+By appointment, the student will be able to meet the lecturer and the teaching assistants outside the structured teaching time.

 A detailed syllabus will be handed out.

 FYS155 and MATH113 should be taken in parallel.